jkutner/jkutner.github.com/_posts/2017-04-28-oh-the-places-your-java-memory-goes.md

 Java heap memory does not make up 100-percent of a JVM process's memory allocation.
 There are many categories of non-heap memory in a JVM process that often account for more RAM than the heap when they are summed up.
-It's not uncommon to set your maximum heap size to 512 MB, `-Xmx512m`, and have your process consume more than 1 gigabyte of RAM in total.
+It's possible to set your maximum heap size to 512 MB, `-Xmx512m`, and have your process consume more than 1 gigabyte of RAM in total.

 If you're not interested in learning about non-heap categories, you can